 QUESTION: What’s the best workout and diet for turning my fat into muscle?
 Also, if you stop working out, is it true that your muscle turns into fat?
 If so, how do you prevent that from happening?

 ANSWER: Alright, it seems we have ourselves a 3-part question.
-I’m going to try to answer each part separately, but I have a pretty strong feeling that my answer to the first part will also answer the second and third parts.
+I’m going to try to answer each part separately, but I have a pretty good feeling that my answer to the first part will also answer the second and third parts.

 Let’s see how it goes.